Board of Trustees Officers

 Product Director Solvents, Univar Solutions, The Woodlands, TX

-Mrs. Marshall Johnson has been with Univar Solutions for over 25 years and active in the chemicals and oil and gas industry since1989.
-She is currently accountable for select solvent products and enterprise relationships.
+Mrs. Marshall Johnson has been with Univar Solutions for over 25 years and is accountable for select solvent products and enterprise relationships.
 She has held a variety of global and regional leadership roles throughout her career in the areas of process engineering, planning, sales, purchasing, corporate accounts, and product management.
+Additionally, she actively volunteers to support youth education and outreach efforts and has participated in company initiatives advocating for workforce diversity, equity, and inclusion.
+Mrs. Marshall Johnson earned a BS in Industrial Engineering from the University of Oklahoma and an MBA from the University of Houston Victoria.

 Raj Sengupta